 I found the Motion Blur and Low Light modes useless for photographing the starry sky.
 These modes produced photos without stars (Motion Blur) and photos with extreme noise (Low Light).
 With the Light Trail mode I finally made this picture of the constellation Orion.

 The Light Sensitivity was set to Full with an exposure time (Shutter speed) of 30 seconds.
 The focus can not be set to infinity.
 Instead, I focused on a bright star by tapping and then locked the focus point with tapping on AF.

 To prevent camera shake, place the iPhone with a smartphone holder on a tripod and take the photo with the self-timer.
 Set the resolution at 12 MP and as a file format you select TIFF or PNG for the best quality.
 As a workflow you select auto-save-clear, so that photos are immediately saved and the app is ready for the next recording.

-This app has modes for shooting stars and meteors.
+This app has modes for shooting stars, star trails, the International Space Station (ISS) and meteors.
 The Stars mode works completely automatically.
 The self-timer is set and the exposure is automatically determined.
 Even focusing is not necessary.
 All you have to do is place your iPhone on a tripod with a smartphone holder and tap the shutter button.
 The picture below is made with the Stars mode and an exposure time of 10 seconds.

 With both apps I have made pictures of the starry sky that reflect reality well.
 The stars are not very bright due to the city light.
 Slow Shutter Cam remains my favorite app for shooting with slow shutter speeds.
 Because of the good results with the fully automatic Stars mode, I will use NightCap more often for photographing the starry sky.